jon-weisz/jon-weisz.github.io/teaching/coms_w3137/notes/hashing_lzw.md

 --

 ## Problems in hashing
-* Hash functions must be fast {% fragment %}
+* Hash functions must be fast
   * Otherwise there is no point
-* Some applications require arbitrary sized data. {% fragment %}
+* Some applications require arbitrary sized data.
-* We may not know apriori how much data we must store. {% fragment %}
+* We may not know apriori how much data we must store.
   * Table size can grow with data if the hash function can adapt.
   * If the table size is too small, we will have more collisions.
-* We may not know how the data is distributed {% fragment %}
+* We may not know how the data is distributed
   * We need a generic hash function with a low  probability of collision.
   * This means we need a function that spreads the data out evenly <br> <br>
-* Can anyone think of a magic function that would do this for us? {% fragment %}
+* Can anyone think of a magic function that would do this for us?

 --

 # There is no magic.
-* What do we do? {% fragment %}
+* What do we do?

 ---

 ## Hash table design
-* Choose a table size {% fragment %}
+* Choose a table size
   * large enough to spread the data out
   * but not so large that space is wasted <br> <br>
-* Choose a hash function {% fragment %}
+* Choose a hash function
   * quick to compute
   * accepts arbitrary number of elements in data
   * produces uncorrelated data from possibly correlated input
     * produce even distribution <br> <br>
-* Choose a policy to handle collisions.  {% fragment %}
+* Choose a policy to handle collisions.

 --